rinatkhaziev/better-datelines/readme.txt

 Contributors: doejo, rinatkhaziev
 Requires at least: 3.6
 Tested up to: 3.8
-Stable tag: 0.1
+Tags: editorial, dateline, news, excerpt, content Stable tag: 0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Dateline plugin for news publications
+Lightweight plugin for better dateline management for news sites.
+Store dateline as a custom meta field instead of putting it in the post content.

 == Description ==

-Store dateline as meta field and prepend it to content automatically.
+A dateline is a brief piece of text included in news articles that describes where and when the story occurred, or was written or filed, though the date is often omitted.
+This plugin gives you ability to store datelines as a meta field so you don't have to include them in your post body.

+You can use either [better-dateline] shortcode to insert dateline manually or automatically prepend post content with a dateline.
+(See Frequently Asked Questions)

 If you'd like to check out the code and contribute, [join us on GitHub](https://github.com/rinatkhaziev/better-datelines/).
 Pull requests, issues, and plugin recommendations are more than welcome!

 == Installation ==

-1. Upload the `better-datelines` folder to your plugins directory (e.g. `/wp-content/plugins/`)
+1. Upload the `better-datelines` folder to your plugins directory (e.g. `/wp-content/plugins/`).
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Hide posts from the post edit screen
+3. You'll see a dateline textarea on post edit screen.

 == Frequently Asked Questions ==